What is Insolvency? Bankruptcy Canada's Guide

 According to the official Canadian Government website, being insolvent allows for debtors to get a “fresh start” by getting relief from debt.

-Outlined by several different pieces of legislation, the laws work together to detail the ethical and legal approaches to managing insolvency situations.
+Outlined by several different pieces of legislation, the insolvency law works together to detail the ethical and legal approaches to managing situations.

 These regulations include: